ABOUt

 “[O’Halpin’s Hox] gave me the feeling of having been pocket dialled and being led down the rabbit hole of listening to the rhythmic groove of someone’s daily ritualistic patterns, muffled and fluttering in and out of focus.
 Techno meets Boulez, this otherworldly kind-of-dance number is a thrilling opener for this excellent record.”
 Music Trust Australia

-His band Alarmist have built an international following over the course of four records since 2011, with press coverage including All About Jazz, Irish Times, Kerrang! and the Sunday Times and radio including BBC 6 Tom Ravenscroft & Gideon Coe, BBC 3 Late Junction and Jon Schaefer’s New Sounds WNYC.
+His band Alarmist built an international following over the course of four records from 2011-2019, with press coverage including All About Jazz, Irish Times, Kerrang! and the Sunday Times and radio including BBC 6 Tom Ravenscroft & Gideon Coe, BBC 3 Late Junction and Jon Schaefer’s New Sounds WNYC.
 Live highlights have included Ottawa Jazz (Canada), InJazz (Netherlands), 12 Points (Sweden), Match & Fuse (Zurich) and Vinterfest (Denmark).

 "Genres are harvested and manipulated, and [they] take a quasi orchestral approach that allows their music to hover in its own instrumental space, gravitationally pulled toward a rock aesthetic but constantly implying other philosophies in a way that excites."